sa-shiro/Minecraft-MultiProject-Template/README.md

-# Minecraft Forge Multi Project Template
+# Minecraft Multi Project Template

-This project is a Template to manage multiple *Minecraft Forge Projects* of ***ANY*** version
+This project is a Template to manage multiple *Minecraft Forge/Fabric Projects* of ***ANY*** version

-The Template contains examples for all supported major Minecraft Versions (1.12.2 - 1.20.1) using the latest ForgeGradle Version.
+The Template contains examples for all supported major Minecraft Versions for Forge (1.12.2 - 1.20.1) using the latest ForgeGradle Version.

 ## Getting Started